 Khan, Cristine.
 September 2022.
 “Dismantling anti-Blackness in the Indo-Caribbean community” Invited presenter at Routed by Our Stories Seminar on Anti-Blackness.
 New York, NY.

 Khan, Cristine.
-August 2021.“Dismantling anti-Blackness in the Indo-Caribbean community” Invited presenter at Jahajee Sisters Women’s Empowerment Summit.
+August 2021.“Understanding Anti-Blackness and How it Manifests in Ourselves” Invited presenter at Jahajee Sisters Women’s Empowerment Summit.
 New York, NY.